elastic/tedi/README.md

 ### Build troubleshooting
 If the Docker build fails, it can be handy to try running the build with pure Docker.
-That way, you don't have think through as many layers of abstraction.
+That way, you don't have to think through as many layers of abstraction.
 One of the design principles of Tedi is that the rendered build context sent to Docker is very much "normal" and can be fed straight to Docker.
 Like this: